-- The internal minimum requirement for eligible liabilities ("MREL") became applicable in the UK for all UK incorporated institutions from 1 January 2019 for firms whose failure would have a significant impact on the UK financial system and for certain overseas firms where the Bank of England ("BOE") would support a home resolution authority in carrying out a cross-border resolution.
-The Nomura Group has adopted a single point of entry resolution strategy, the Company has therefore maintained sufficient capital resources to comply with MREL as required by the Bank of England since 1 January 2020. - In July 2019, the BOE and UK PRA published a policy statement on the Resolvability Assessment Framework ("RAF").
+- In July 2010, the US enacted the Dodd-Frank Act.
+Under this Act, the CFTC requires swap dealers that exceed a de minimis threshold of swap dealing activity to register with the CFTC and subjects these registered entities to internal and external conduct requirements.
+Furthermore, on 22 July 2020 the CFTC adopted final capital and financial reporting rules for swap dealers with a compliance date of 6 October 2021.
+Similarly, during 2019 the SEC issued final rules including those governing capital, margin and segregation requirements for security-based swap dealers and in December 2019 they adopted final rule amendments addressing the cross-border application of relevant requirements.
+The SEC will require securities based swap dealers above the de minimis activity threshold to register and comply with final security based swap dealer rules no later than 1 November 2021.
+The SEC and CFTC both have the ability to grant substituted compliance to recognise the local UK regulations as being sufficient to satisfy the relevant requirements under the US regime.
+Developments in this area are still ongoing and NIP has in place a Regulatory change program which is monitoring these developments closely as well as managing the implementation of these changes to ensure full compliance with the final requirements. - The internal minimum requirement for eligible liabilities ("MREL") became applicable in the U.K. for all U.K. incorporated institutions from 1 January 2019 for firms whose failure would have a significant impact on the U.K. financial system and for certain overseas firms where the Bank of England ("BOE") would support a home resolution authority in carrying out a cross-border resolution.
+The BoE expects firms to comply with an end-state MREL from 1 January 2022. - In July 2019, the BOE and U.K. PRA published a policy statement on the Resolvability Assessment Framework ("RAF").
 The proposals for the RAF bring together existing policies such as MREL and Operational Continuity in Resolution ("OCIR") as well as other new resolution policies in order to follow the resolution principles set out by the FSB.
-Under the policy, it is expected firms perform an assessment of their preparations for resolution and the BOE provide a public statement concerning resolvability of each firm. - The European Market Infrastructure Regulation ("EMIR") became effective on 16 August 2012, and applies to any entity established in the EU that is a legal counterparty to a derivative contract, even when trading with non-EU firms.
+Under the policy, it is expected major UK banks and building societies perform an assessment of their preparations for resolution and the BOE provide a public statement concerning resolvability of each firm.
+In this context, the BoE is coordinating, where relevant with the home resolution authorities for certain overseas firms, which would carry out cross-border resolution. - The European Market Infrastructure Regulation ("EMIR") became effective on 16 August 2012, and applies to any entity established in the EU that is a legal counterparty to a derivative contract, even when trading with non-EU firms.
 EMIR was created with the intention of stabilizing OTC markets found within EU member states.
 Although the majority of EMIR regulations have already been implemented, on 28 May 2019, Regulation (EU) 2019/834 (EMIR REFIT) was published in the EU's Official Journal, with the aim of amending EMIR to make some of its requirements simpler and more proportionate.
-With a few exceptions, the majority of the provisions in the Regulation entered into force on 17 June 2019. - On 12 January 2016, the Securities Financing Transactions Regulation ("SFTR"), which forms part of the EU's package of legislation targeted at reforming shadow banking and aims to improve transparency in the securities financing transactions ("SFTs") market, came into force subject to a range of transitional provisions over a number of years.
-On 11 April 2019, the final regulatory technical standards entered into force and MiFID firms were due to commence their reporting one year later on 11 April 2020.
-However, due to the COVID-19 pandemic, the reporting under the SFTR has been extended until 13 July 2020.
-Furthermore, in preparation of post-EU withdrawal, the UK Government has stated that the UK will not be taking action to incorporate into UK law the reporting obligation of the EU's SFTR for non-financial counterparties (NFCs). - The Fifth Money Laundering Directive ("5MLD"), came into force in the EU on 26 April 2018 and for implementation by EU Member States by 10 January 2020.
-Not all Member States have yet been able to implement the changes.
-However the U.K. government has enacted the regulations bringing into force the 5MLD and the provisions are contained in the Money Laundering and Terrorist Financing (Amendment) Regulations 2019.
-The changes impose additional obligations within the financial services sector.
-5MLD amends 4MLD, and includes provisions that enhance the required level of transparency around beneficial ownership of corporates and trusts, tightens some controls relating to Politically-Exposed Persons and high risk third countries and also addresses risks associated with certain technological innovation, particularly virtual currencies.
+With a few exceptions, the majority of the provisions in the Regulation entered into force on 17 June 2019.
+EMIR was transposed into UK domestic law by means of the European Union (Withdrawal) Act 2018 (as amended), subject to certain transitional arrangements.